- A Preschool Alternative Program

 Lilli Pilli Summer Camp at Who’s on First? (“WOF”) offers indoor and outdoor activities for children ages 2-5.
 It’s the perfect time for learning, socializing, making friends and having lots of fun outside in our beautiful garden!
 With their joyful approach to learning, our teachers work collaboratively to develop an exciting curriculum which provides an enriching academic experience, exploration of nature and engagement in creative arts and crafts projects.

-Lilli Pilli Summer is a five week program which begins on July 9th and ends on August 10th.
+Lilli Pilli Summer is a five week program.
 It is 9:00a.m. - 11:45a.m.
 Monday-Friday, Monday/Wednesday/Friday or Tuesday/Thursday.
 You may select the specific schedule and weeks you wish your child to attend or select all five weeks.
 With a maximum of eleven children in the program daily, camp fills quickly and is on a first-come, first-served basis.

 9:00 – 9:20 Circle time, hello and traditional nursery songs